Cosmetic Upper and Lower Eyelid BlepharoplastyHome » Services » Cosmetic Surgery » Cosmetic Upper and Lower Eyelid Blepharoplasty

 When excess tissue in the eyelids makes the eyes appear aged and tired, a technique known as blepharoplasty, or eyelid surgery, can often be used to make the eyelids appear more youthful.
 With eyelid surgery, sagging tissues are removed or repositioned to create a bright, more youthful look.

 Upper and Lower Blepharoplasty

-Upper blepharoplasty is performed through a fine incision hidden in the eyelid’s natural fold, while much of the work in lower blepharoplasty is often carried out through the inside of the eyelid, thus avoiding visible scars or telltale signs of surgery.
-When there is a significant amount of excess lower eyelid skin, the redundant tissue is generally removed via an incision made beneath the lower eyelashes.
-The lashes themselves are not threatened by this procedure.
+Upper blepharoplasty, also known as an eyelid lift, is performed through a fine incision hidden in the eyelid’s natural fold.
+Lower blepharoplasty is often carried out through the inside of the eyelid, avoiding visible scars.
+Sometimes, redundant lower eyelid tissue is removed via an incision made beneath the lower eyelashes.
+The procedure does not pose a risk to the eyelashes.
 In many patients rather than removing the bulging lower eyelid fat, the excess tissue is spread into the depressions that develop beneath the lower eyelid.
 This prevents an excessively hollow appearance after surgery

 Where the Surgery Is Performed

-Whether performing blepharoplasty in an outpatient surgery center or the office, Dr. Biesman often uses a laser, thus reducing both the surgical time and the recovery period of the treatment.
+Blepharoplasty is performed either in an outpatient surgery center or the office.
 The outcomes are identical in either location.
+Dr. Biesman often uses a laser that reduces both the surgical time and the recovery period.
 Here are the main differences between the two options: